Looking for Cheap School Supplies?

 Just like grocery shopping, it’s easy to get carried away when you don’t stick to your list.
 Before you head out, make sure you have created a list of everything you need.

 Do your best not to deviate from your list.
 Remember, every little extra item you pick up could end up costing you.

 Tip: Leave the children at home when back to school shopping.
 Retailers go to great lengths setting up back-to-school supply displays to encourage children and parents to spend.
-Instead of buying more expensive folders with you children’s favorite characters, buy plain folders and let them decorate them with stickers.
-If you children are anything like mine, they likely have lots and lots of stickers.
+Instead of buying more expensive folders with your children’s favorite characters, buy plain folders and let them decorate them with stickers.
+If your children are anything like mine, they likely have lots and lots of stickers.

 School Supply Hand-Me-Downs

 You child’s lunch box from 3rd grade may not work in 4th grade but it may still be in mint condition.
 If your children no longer want certain items, hand them down to the younger generations in your family and vice versa.